masongrizchel/masongrizchel.github.io/index.md

 <br />

 <br />
-<justify> Beyond my academic/research background, Incoming CEO of Quant⟨AI⟩, a startup company focusing on AI solutions.
+<justify> Beyond my academic/research background, I'm the incoming CEO of Quant⟨AI⟩, a startup company focusing on AI solutions.
 While materializing this venture, I’m a Lead AI/ Astrophysics Education Program Consultant, and AI Automation and Workflow Specialist.
 I’m also an aspiring Stand-Up Comedian.
 <br />
 </justify>